Meet our Founding Farmers

 After a few years of practicing law by day and gardening by night, he decided to take the plunge into organic agriculture and moved to Massachusetts where he worked at Waltham Fields Farm and as assistant manager at Hutchins Farm.

 Upon returning to Atlanta, he started Andy’s Farm growing and selling a wide array of vegetables at farmers markets.
 Shortly thereafter, he became world famous (at least to Andrea) for growing the tallest okra known to mankind!
-Andy’s background in high-volume vegetable production along with his commitment to organics and community help keep Aluma Farm thriving.
+Andy’s background in high-volume vegetable production along with his commitment to organics and community helped to build relationships and sales that kept Aluma Farm thriving.

 021523BF-60E5-45ED-97FE-F618EAEC19D4.jpg